Composite Functions Video Lesson

 A composite function is a function that is within another function.
 One function is substituted as the input to another function.
 For example f[ g(𝑥) ] means that g(𝑥) is substituted into every 𝑥 in the function of f(𝑥).
 The composite function f[ g(𝑥) ] is pronounced as ‘f of g of 𝑥’.

-For example, in the composite function below, g of x is substituted into f of x to form f of g of x.
+For example, in the composite function below, is substituted into to form .

 A composite function is different to the functions it is composed of.